 For that purpose they threw about thirty mics into the mix, from shotguns to tube condensers.
 Among the mics they tried were the Brauner Phanthera, an Audio Technica AT4033, the Neumann M147, TLM103 and U87, the Sennheiser MKH-416, a Røde NTG3, a Telefunken U47 and an Electro-Voice RE27.

-Then there was this very odd looking mic from the United States, an E100S designed by Conneaut Audio Devices or CAD.
+Then there was this very odd-looking mic from the United States, an E100S designed by Conneaut Audio Devices or CAD (see top photo).
 Very few people in the room had even heard of the brand, let alone seen such a microphone.
 But when the day was over, several voice actors ended up ordering one.
 By the end of this review you’ll know why.

 Its reputation had preceded itself.
 Prior to the shootout, this rectangular shaped CAD had beaten out the venerable Neumann U87 – regarded by many to be the ultimate voice-over microphone – in a blind test.
-Not bad for a mic you can buy for less than $400!
-[See current sale prices on the E100S.]
+Not bad for a mic you can often buy for around $400!

 ROBUST & RECTANGULAR

 Strong rubber bands tie the microphone to its snug-fitting shock mount.
-This mount works well, but it’s a pain in the neck to remove, so I could place the mic in my Rycote InVision™ shock mount.
+This mount works well, but it’s a pain in the neck to remove in order to place the mic in my Rycote InVision™ shock mount.
 Most people would only take the mic from its mount to replace the rubber bands, so it’s no big deal.